Or rather than a movie pitch, you could use this as the plot to an adventure, a backstory, or a campaign kickoff.

-Alex, Jonsey, and Mary (and their expedition) reach the base camp at one end of the Carpathian pass, but find it abandoned.
-Both become very suspicious, and eventually find the survivor, who explains what he saw.
+Alex, Jonsey, and Mary (and their expedition) reach the base camp at one end of the Carpathian pass, but find the nearby Abbey abandoned.
+All three become very suspicious, and eventually find the survivor from the Abbey dig, who explains what he saw.
 Alex asks if there were hieroglyphics, or Chinese or Aztec symbols.
-Confused, the worker says no. Jonsey asks if there were vials, chemical agents, or signs of drugmaking.
-More confused, the worker says no. Mary asks if there were signs of dragons and inverted crosses.
+Confused, the worker says no. Jonsey asks if there were vials, chemical agents, or signs of drug making.
+More confused, the worker says no. Mary asks if there were symbols of dragons and inverted crosses.
 The survivor says there were… maybe.
 He wasn’t paying much attention.

 Mary: “You’ve fought vampires before?”

 Alex: “Vampires?
 Those are real?!
 No, mummies.
 Mostly.
 And one dragon.”

 Jonsey: “Mummies are real?
 I’ve fought vampires and a dragons, yeah.
 Never a mummy.”